 Here are a few of Houston's recent major flooding events:

-As a real estate broker, I’m baffled by the number of Houstonians who buy a home which has flooded two or more times from the events above.
+As a real estate broker, I'm baffled by the number of Houstonians who buy a home that has flooded two or more times from the events above.

 Here's an example of a common problem.

 If the property flooded, but the structure didn’t flood, the listing agent too often markets the property in big bold letters "DID NOT FLOOD."

 However, while this is technically true, it is not accurate . . . and it happens all the time.